Shenseye/shenseye.github.io/_posts/2015-10-10-DailyProgrammer-day-6.md

 ## My solution

-my solution for this is add a `0` bit at the start and the end of the series and then loop from 1 to n - 1.
+My solution for this is add a `0` bit at the start and the end of the series and then loop from 1 to n - 1.
 And then simply using the Description code `newBit = oldBitLeft XOR oldBitRight`.
 End loop when print 25 times or all bits turn to 0.

 ### Javascript